-The way that parents and caregivers respond to these questions will determine how their children think of and treat people with disabilities in the future.
-Parents may cringe and feel uncomfortable or embarrassed when a child points to someone in a wheelchair and loudly asks:
+The way that we respond to these questions can determine how their children think of and treat people with disabilities in the future.
+We may cringe and feel uncomfortable and embarrassed at first when children point to someone in a wheelchair and loudly asks:

 “Why is she sitting in a chair with wheels?”